plusserver/docs/content/en/compute/pluscloudvmware/reference/network/routing.md

 ### Service router

 The service router contains all non-distributed services of the edge gateway.
-This includes in particular
+This includes:

-* the gateway firewall
+* a gateway firewall
-* the NAT engine for SNAT and DNAT
+* a NAT engine for SNAT and DNAT
-* the DHCP server
+* a DHCP server
-* the VPN gateway
+* a VPN gateway
-* the IPAM for managing IP addresses
+* IPAM for managing IP addresses

 ### Distributed Router